Frequently Asked Questions About Cosmetic Surgery

 How much does a Mini-Lift cost?

-A Mini-lift can be done without general anesthesia and can cost much less than more extensive procedures.
+A Mini-lift can be done without general anesthesia and can cost much less than more extensive cosmetic surgery procedures.

 Frequently Asked Questions About Laser Resurfacing

 Laser resurfacing treats wrinkles and minor facial flaws, but it does have limitations.
 Is this procedure your best bet for skin rejuvenation?

 Wrinkles — whether they line the sides of your mouth or etch the corners of your eyes — are inevitable signs of aging.
 Though nothing fully stops the effects of time, you have options to help lessen the appearance of wrinkles and other minor skin conditions, such as age spots or acne scars.